 If the posting is listed here, it is open for applications.
 If we are no longer taking applications for a position, it will be removed from this page.

-The Butler County Sheriff's Office is currently accepting applications for part-time Groundskeeper.
-This position reports to the Corrections…
+The Butler County Sheriff's Office is currently accepting applications for part-time Environmental Specialist.
+This position reports to the…

 The Butler County Sheriff's Office is currently accepting applications for Communications Technician.
 This position reports to the Technical Services…